ABOUT THE ICCA

 Its primary icon event is the annual VICTORIA INDIA MELA.
 This INDIA MELA (festival) is part of ICCA's contribution to its local community.
 A MELA means a gathering or a fair that incorporates arts, culture, music, food, sports and other celebratory elements.
 It is a way of life in India and its an opportunity to share the richness of the Indian culture, create community partnerships and demonstrate a healthy way of life.

-© All Rights Reseverd - Designed by India Canada Cultural Association
+© All Rights Reseverd - Designed by Ryan Lider for India Canada Cultural Association